As I travel around the Melbourne Suburbs I see lots of brick fences……….. A problem with a large proportion is that they have obvious cracks.

 - Use horizontal steel reinforcement every 6 courses.

-- It you are retaining soil get the wall properly designed.
+- It you are using the wall to retain soil get the wall properly designed.

 All sounds too expensive?,,,,,,,,,,,,,,,Perhaps brick piers with infill timber or steel panels may be the way to go!